armcha/Easy-Fragment-Argument/README.md

 # Easy-Fragment-Argument

-This library will help you to pass and receive fragment arguments in easiest way<br />
+This library will help you to pass and receive fragment arguments in easier way<br /><br />
 ![](screens/screen1.png)<br />

 ## Features